Auxilor/auxilor.github.io/docs/all-plugins/custom-gui-slots.md

 custom-slots: []
 ```

-This means you can add custom items (with commands) to your GUIs for that extra layer of customisability.
+This means you can add custom items (with commands) to your GUIs for that extra layer of customizability.

 ## How to make a custom GUI slot